 I don’t really like Southeast Asia anymore.
 It’s not you, it’s definitely me.
 It’s too hot and humid for my liking, I was uncomfortable the entire time.
 I used to look at the region as my home away from home.
 Where I felt most comfortable, sorta understood how things worked and where I figured out how to be a backpacker.
 This has nothing to do actually with Myanmar and it’s inner workings, it just made me realize I don’t enjoy sweating, at least not that much.
 Is this what growing up is like?

-Myanmar was a huge eye opener as to places that just can’t sustain mass tourism yet.
+Myanmar was a huge eye-opener as to places that just can’t sustain mass tourism yet.
 We went to Bagan at the end of the trip because we wanted to do the hot air balloon ride over the pagodas and figured out that doesn’t happen till October.
 Well, spoiler alert: it didn’t happen.
-First they were booked out, then we made it off the waiting list and scheduled for October 6, then cancelled the morning of because of weather.
+First, they were booked out, then we made it off the waiting list and scheduled for October 6, then canceled the morning of because of weather.
 However, this isn’t the point.
 Bagan was packed as it was the Thadingyut Festival and many people from all over the country were there at the same time.
 Accommodations were for the most part all booked.
 And then I started to see the nuances of too many people in one place.
 Rolling blackouts, wireless service being almost completely unusable because the system was overloaded… things like this.
-Going without power, internet, phone calls and texts doesn’t bother me at all, but think about the people who live here.
+Going without power, internet, phone calls and texts doesn’t bother me at all but think about the people who live here.
 The hotel can kick on a generator to get the AC back on.
 A local probably doesn’t have this luxury of kicking on a generator at home for any needs.
 That’s when I really saw that Myanmar isn’t ready for mass tourism.
 It can’t sustain it without taking away from its own people.
 I’d really think about that if I was plotting to go during the high season.

 Myanmar has been able to avoid the drunk asshats that have invaded its neighbors, I was dreading going back to Southeast Asia about this as I wasn’t sure if the idiocy had spread here.
 Don’t get me wrong, I like a drink, but I didn’t come here to get frat boy wasted.

-However Myanmar has been infiltrated by bloggers and vloggers, which is fine.
+However, Myanmar has been infiltrated by bloggers and vloggers, which is fine.
 Great, promote whatever you want.
-A sizable chunk of the people I met traveling in Myanmar were doing one or the other.
+A sizable chunk of the people I met traveling in Myanmar was doing one or the other.
 The thing that really annoyed me?
 The ones touting how they were trying to get free this and that for exposure on their blog, Instagram, whatever.
 That’s one of the perks of doing this and getting established.
 However, I couldn’t bring myself to pitch any companies in Myanmar knowing just how low the average income is.
 Or am I the only one that really thinks about that when I choose who I pitch?
 Or maybe I just thought it was absurd since I did go to Myanmar to be a tourist, I didn’t go with the intent to write, photo and document the trip.
 I guess for everyone else this also means that you’ll see your fair share of dinguses walking down the street talking to a GoPro, iPhone or some form of video recording device.
 Something I would definitely not recommend for your own personal safety.
 Or maybe you wanna get run over by a moped. #YOLO.

 Then my plans fall apart…

-The PR company handling the press trip to Abkhazia of course waited until 4am Myanmar time the day before my flight to Georgia to tell me that the Abkhaz tourism board pulled the plug on the entire project.
+The PR company handling the press trip to Abkhazia, of course, waited until 4 am Myanmar time the day before my flight to Georgia to tell me that the Abkhaz tourism board pulled the plug on the entire project.
 Great, now I’m going to Georgia for absolutely no reason.
 I had a feeling something fishy was going on when I had been asking for a few weeks at that point for further information on the trip, as well as proof that my visa would be issued and they kept bouncing me around to different people and no one had an answer.
-And of course the PR company is trying to play it like they’re trying to help but let’s face it- they’ve done nothing to compensate my colossal waste of time on this and clearly are protecting the tourism board from me, probably having figured out I’m pissed.
+And of course, the PR company is trying to play it like they’re trying to help but let’s face it- they’ve done nothing to compensate my colossal waste of time on this and clearly are protecting the tourism board from me, probably having figured out I’m pissed.

 I arrived in Tbilisi with literally no plan except for check out the Caucasus and then travel overland through Turkey and eventually hop a flight to Cyrpus.
 5 hours into Georgia I find out that US passport holders can no longer obtain visas to enter Turkey because of the two manfants running the US and Turkey and their inability to come to an agreement.
 Fucking lovely, let me just reroute my de-railed plan, yet again.

 I kept hitting dead ends in Georgia as well.
 Most places I wanted to get out to in the mountains I wasn’t going to be able to because well, it had snowed in some passes the roads lead out to the treks on.
-And let’s just be honest here, it pissed rain almost the entire time I was there anyways, and I was frustrated because of, well, everything.
+And let’s just be honest here, it pissed rain almost the entire time I was there anyway, and I was frustrated because of, well, everything.
 I ended up only seeing Tbilisi and doing a day trip to Gori to see the Stalin Museum, not because I love mass murderers, but because I like history.
 My favorite part was when Marion, the man who drove the van of us out there said Stalin’s train smelled like communism and he didn’t want to go inside.
 I did, it smelled like the dilapidated shack I lived in till I was 8.
 Turns out communism and being poor smell real similar.

-I got up one morning and thought fuck it, I’m going to Yerevan.
+I got up one morning and thought, fuck it, I’m going to Yerevan.
 I decided it was probably best for me to get out of Georgia and return another time.

-Armenia, and a horseback molesting.
+Armenia, and a horseback molesting

 I hopped on a shared taxi to Yerevan and figured I would wing it from there.
 It all worked out well because I met a Czech guy on the marshrutka who was picking up a rental car and two Armenian sisters he knew the next day to road trip the Nagorno-Karabakh and invited me to go with.
 Done.
 After we arrived I did find a cheap flight to Cyprus from Armenia the day before my birthday.
 Booked.

 We all headed for Tatev in the morning.
-Of course by the time we got there it was in a giant cloud and didn’t budge.
+Of course, by the time we got there, it was in a giant cloud and didn’t budge.
 I didn’t even bother spending the money to go on the cable car, because I know what the inside of a cloud looks like.
 The cloud stayed, we left.

-Finally we ended up in Goris which actually turned out to be pretty cool because we camped in a cave overlooking the town that night.
+Finally, we ended up in Goris which actually turned out to be pretty cool because we camped in a cave overlooking the town that night.
 Then I realized we were camping above a graveyard on Friday the 13th.
 I think that would freak out most people, and then there’s me over there like, cheers life, bring it the fuck on, what next?
 No really, how are you gonna fuck with me next?

 Here we go: The next morning I got in a fight with a shepherd.
 Because he was a perv.
-At sunrise I got up and walked by myself a further up into the hills to take some photos.
+At sunrise, I got up and walked by myself a further up into the hills to take some photos.
 When I got near the top I crossed paths with a shepherd taking his cows to graze, he was on a horse.
 He hopped down and tried talking to me in Armenian which I unfortunately after less than 24 hours in the country didn’t know a single word of.
 I tried Russian and he did know some.
 He insisted I ride the horse.
 Did I ever mention that after the Great Horseback Riding Incident of 2003 I’m terrified of horses?
 Okay I probably never told that story on here but any of my family knows this story, and for those of you don’t it’s probably one of the funniest incidents in my life and well, I thought I was gonna die.
 The.
 Whole.
 Time.
 So Shepard helps lift me up on the horse.
-Then he jumps on behind me (weird) and immediately goes in for a full on tit grab.
+Then he jumps on behind me (weird) and immediately goes in for a full-on tit grab.
 Like he grabbed it and squeezed.
 Hell to the fuck no. I jabbed my elbow square into his ribs.
 What in the ever loving fuck?
 I didn’t think that walking up a hill in a hoodie and sweatpants and breath that likely smelled like I gave a street dog in Bangkok with worms a rim job warranted a 7 am molesting.
 By then the horse is already trotting along and I’m about to clock this motherfucker upside the head and tuck and roll.
 I’m yelling and trying to get off this horseback ride to a bridenapping and before I know it he reached his hand around and grabbed my vagina.
-Okay Donald Trump.
+Okay, Donald Trump.
 It’s on.
 I turned just enough and punched him.
 Square in the side of the head.
 I finally beat and fought my way to a release.
 Dosvidanya motherfucker, I hope your horse rapes you*.

 *I don’t even feel slightly bad about that statement.
 Not. at. all.